SriMethan/scan/readme.txt

 A modified version of Scan 3.0 for lidraughts.org, by Stefan Schermann

-Added handicap setting to the hub level command, taking a value of 0-3, which progressively disabled the following qs features:
+Added handicap setting to the hub-command "level", taking a value of 0-3 (e.g. "level handicap=3"), which progressively disables the following quiescence search features:
-0 = No handicap
+0 = Full qs, or no handicap
-1 = No qs evals for quiet positions
+1 = No qs for quiet positions
 2 = Randomly drop 50% of the captures from the qs
 3 = No qs altogether

+Added (experimental) drop-pct setting to the hub-command "level", which sets a percentage of moves that will be randomly dropped from the search for each node (e.g. "level drop=0.05" drops 5% of moves).

-Planned changes: multipv support for analysis, options for a better handicap by reducing search and/or eval
+Planned changes: multipv support for analysis

 The original readme.txt is included below, sources are distributed under the same license